1 OK Google

-Denny sits down with his laptop across from me on the sofa.
-There is a square faux leather ottoman between us.
+Denny sits down with his laptop, across from me, on the sofa.
+There is a faux leather ottoman between us.
 We both prop our feet up on the ottoman.

-After a couple of minutes he interrupts me and asks if he can show me a two minute video.
-I oblige him and he angles his computer so I can see.
-Two guys are sitting on coolers opposite each other taking turns putting an elastic band around the middle of a watermelon.
+After awhile Denny interrupts me and asks if he can show me a two minute video.
+He angles his computer so I can see.
+Two guys sit on coolers opposite each other take turns putting an elastic band around the middle of a watermelon.
 Suddenly the watermelon explodes and they go flying off their seats.
-Denny laughs heartily, even though he’s seeing it the second time.
+Denny laughs heartily.

 A few minutes later I ask Denny if I can read something to him.
 It’s a funny part but he doesn’t even crack a smile.